Tuesday, June 1, 2021

 I think Jennings's break down of Romans 1 is useful. but I still mainly side with Colby Martin's take on that in his Unclobber series.
 Which is that Romans 1:18-32 is a rhetorical rant, that he's laying out the worldview the Epistle as a whole is written against, paraphrasing passages from Wisdom of Solomon and adding in Philo's usage of the "Para Phusis" concept introduced in The Laws, in order to spend the rest of the Epistle refuting that world view, in Romans 11 what God does is Para Phusis clearly rejecting the idea that being Para Phusis is immoral.

 And Allen's cynical readings of The Bible lead to similar issues with extra-Biblical Church writers as well.
-Clement was the first Christian to bring this "Para Phusis" Sexual Morality into the Church.
+Clement of Alexandria was the first Christian to bring this "Para Phusis" Sexual Morality into the Church.
 The crime of "corrupting youth" in works like the Didache is not Homosexuality or anything Sexual, just as it wasn't when Athens executed Socrates for that crime.
 I likewise feel Allen is being unfair to both Justin Martyr and Tertullian.

 The reason why I didn't put Plato in the title of this post is because Allen argues Pythagorean Philosophy and it's Dualism is the ultimate origin of this problem.
 He argues Authentic Plato may have been at least partially influenced by Pythagoreanism, but also argues that The Laws as we have it is not an authentic work of Plato but a forgery produced and transmitted primarily by Pythagoreans.
 And I think he might be correct on that.
 Here is a YouTube video expressing similar ideas about the origins of Laws and how to interpret The Republic.